Harsh19-M/Sales-Insight/README.md

 # Sales Insights Case Study – AtliQ Hardware
-A Data-Driven Solution empowering AtliQ Hardware to turn sales data into actionable insights

 ## Executive Summary:
 Using SQL and Power BI I built an an Interactive Dashboard that consolidates AtliQ Hardware (Mock Company) sales data from multiple sources.
 This will help the sales director